 Quoting from the introductory pages, this book was ‘published exclusively for the Homemakers’ Library League, Inc. by special arrangement with Home Library Press, New York, NY.

-Not sure when or where my grandmother acquired this book, but I first recall seeing it in her home library in the late 1970’s.
-Don’t know if it was originally sold with a dust jacket.
+I’m not sure when or where my grandmother got this book, but I first recall seeing it in her home library in the late 1970’s.
+I don’t know if it was originally sold with a dust jacket.

-No marks on any pages, with corners and page edges still crisp.
-Color plates still present throughout book, undamaged.
+There are no marks on any pages, with corners and page edges still crisp.
+The color plates still present throughout book, undamaged.
 There are some very small discolorations on the back cover, but they’re too faint for me to capture with the camera on my cell phone.
 Some fading has occurred at the top and bottom edges of the book spine.
-Binding has come lose between the spine and interior pages, but no visible rips….not an expert, but I think this could be easily repaired.
+The binding has come loose between the spine and interior pages, but no visible rips….not an expert, but I think this could be easily repaired.

 There’s a HUGE range in the dollar amount on-line sellers are asking for copies of this book.
 For example, Amazon.com displayed 11 results when I searched for ‘better living encyclopedia 1963,’ listed for as little as $10.00, and as high as $500.00.
 Last month there was a copy being offered for $2500.00.